Wednesday, July 3, 2019

-** "Koota" ... is a medium spicy side dish from Konkani Saraswat Cuisine similar to sasam or tambuli.
+** "Koota" ... is a medium spicy side dish from GSB Konkani Saraswat Cuisine similar to sasam or tambuli.
 This is a dish that is not heated and is served by mixing in the fried veggie just before serving.
 This is done so to avoid the vegetable turning soft by absorbing in the gravy masala by which it will turn sort or limp and will loose its crispness / crunchiness and thereby loose taste.
-This actually a side dish which a few decades back was widely served during ceremonies or during festive occasions.
+This side dish, a few decades back was widely served during ceremonies or during festive occasions.
 However, changing over of taste habits of people in the modern era has somehow made many a traditional dishes take backseat in our daily cuisine or habits.
 In the quest of adapting to westernized dishes we have forgotten our very own delicious dishes and are actually slowly getting almost lost.
 I myself am not aware of so many dishes that belong to my community cuisine that my grand mother or her mother used to prepare.
 When I come across some traditional konkani posts from my friends in my food group “Konkani Delicacies” it disheartens me to know we are losing out on so much of good food.

 ** My purpose of this blog as well as my food group "Konkani Delicacies" is to add in as many combination and dishes from Konkani Saraswat as possible that is known to me, by which we will at least be keeping some of them live and kicking.
 I urge all Amchies out there not to shun away from preparing our delicious dishes in their homes or at least make a habit of having them at least twice or thrice a week and make our coming generations aware of these dishes.
 Who knows, they may love these dishes better than what their friends bring in their lunch boxes too.
 We never know how tastes changes from decade to decade, that which was a fancy then is not so now and will not be so in future, so keep a track of your roots always and see to it that you follow it to some extent.
 At the ripe old age, trust me, you will be thankful you did so.
 I have already posted a few koota recipes before with pagila (kantola/spine gourd), chow chow and purple yam.
 Sharing a common link to some of the kootu recipes shared in blog at the bottom of this recipe for easier access to the recipe.
 Please do check them out too.